marko-knoebl/slides/sections/react-21-custom-components/70-component-events-en.md

 ## Component events

-Event handlers are defined as functions and passed down via props.
+Event handlers are defined as functions and passed down via props

+Event names conventionally start with `on`, e.g. `onChange`, `onClose`, ...

 ## Component events